yosephoche/csv2mongoDB/README.md

 # csv2mongoDB
-Simple CSV import to mongoDB
+Simple CSV import to mongoDB using nodeJS and express framework.